-Note: The scoring process for USMLE Steps 1, 2 (CK and CS), and 3 is not expedited or accelerated for any single individual or group.
+Note: The scoring process for USMLE Steps 1, 2 (CK and CS), and 3 is not expedited or accelerated for any individual or group.

-For Steps 1, 2 CK, and 3, your score report includes a pass/fail designation, numerical scores, and graphical performance profiles summarizing areas of strength and weakness to aid in self-assessment.
+For Steps 1, 2 CK, and 3, your score report includes a pass/fail designation, numerical score, and graphical performance profiles summarizing areas of strength and weakness to aid in self-assessment.
 These profiles are developed solely for your benefit and will not be reported or verified to any third party.

 Performance on Step 2 CS is reported as pass or fail.
 Score reports include performance profiles, which reflect the relative strengths and weaknesses of your performance across the subcomponents of Step 2 CS.